-During the year, the Consolidated Entity's application for a 12 month suspension of the work program conditions in respect of Permit Year 3 (and a corresponding 12 month suspension of the permit term) was granted by the National Offshore Petroleum Titles Administrator.
-The Consolidated Entity now has until 21 December 2021 to drill an exploration well in WA-488-P.
+Subsequent to the end of the reporting period, the Consolidated Entity's application for a suspension of the work program conditions in respect of Permit Year 3 (and a corresponding suspension of the permit term) was granted by the National Offshore Petroleum Titles Administrator.
+The Consolidated Entity now has until 21 December 2023 to drill an exploration well in WA-488-P and the permit term will end of 21 May 2025.
+The approval of these changes to the permit satisfied a Condition Precedent of the sale of the permit, as announced to ASX on 23 April 2021.